 Cleeve Wood Road Shops Regeneration Group

 In 2016 members of the business committee at Cleeve Wood Road shops set up an official constitution and officially formed a regeneration group committee with charitable intent.
-The Cleeve Wood Road Shops Regeneration Group meets quarterly (with separate meetings throughout the year to plan for the Christmas event) to discuss matters effecting the rank of shops, vote on issues and makes plans on how to improve the area around Cleeve Wood Road shops in Downend, Bristol.
+The Cleeve Wood Road Shops Regeneration Group was formed to discuss matters effecting the rank of shops, vote on issues and makes plans on how to improve the area around Cleeve Wood Road shops in Downend, Bristol.
 Our aim is to improve the independent shopping area at Cleeve Wood Road shops in Downend, Bristol and make it as welcoming as possible to encourage shoppers to visit.
 We hope to do this by both enhancing the area visually for visitors and by raising the profile of the rank of shops via social media and this very website.
-The committee consists of a selection of business owners and members of staff who work in Cleeve Wood Road shops.

 Our Committee Members

 The charities we support are chosen every year by committee vote.
 They are charities in the local area or with a local connection to Downend, Bristol and the surrounding area.
 The money raised at the event is then split between the chosen charities and the regeneration group.
-Charities that have been supported in the past have included The Wallace & Gromit Grand Appeal, B.U.S.T, Jessie May, St Peters Hospice, The Charlton Farm Trust and Heart Animal Rescue.
+Charities that have been supported in the past have included The Wallace & Gromit Grand Appeal, B.U.S.T, Jessie May, St Peters Hospice, The Charlton Farm Trust, Paul’s Place, Manor House Frenchay and Heart Animal Rescue.

 The regeneration group falls under the “small unincorporated” charities classification as it makes less than £5,000 a year.
 As such we are unable to apply for charitable status and obtain a charity number as we do not make enough money to qualify.
 The work we do throughout the year is not for profit and is done to solely benefit either other local charities or to improve the area via the regeneration group.
 From gov.uk: “If your charity is based in England and Wales and isn’t a charitable incorporated organisation (CIO), you don’t have to apply to register it if its annual income is less than £5,000.
 You can apply to the commission to register this sort of charity voluntarily but the commission will only consider applications in exceptional circumstances.
 For example, if you can prove that your charity has been offered significant funds but has to provide a registered charity number before it can receive the funds.”
 For more information about our charitable status please visit: https://www.gov.uk/unincorporated-associations.